dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1534: Conflict escalation leads to severe societal impacts.
+### T1534: Conflict effects include loss of lives and destabilization.

 |Support|
 |---|